Abramelin (band): Renamed

+The band changed its name in 1994.
 Abramelin's first release under that name was in 1994: a four-track EP, Transgression from Acheron, after which Schuliga departed.
 Thrust Records, a subsidiary of Australian label, Shock Records, issued their debut studio album of the same name in 1995.
 McFarlane felt their "sound had taken on a sludge-like heaviness only matched by the likes of Brisbane band Misery."
 Abramelin supported tours by Napalm Death (1995), Paradise Lost and Cathedral (March 1996).
 The CD was withdrawn from sale in Western Australia due to explicit lyrics dealing with sexual violence against children and necrophilia.
 Rob Mollica, the drummer with a Melbourne death metal band, Earth, joined Abramelin as a guitarist but Heriot soon departed to uphold commitments with two other bands he was also playing drums for, Blood Duster and Fracture.
 Ex-Blood Duster drummer Matt Rizzo took Heriot's place on drums, in Abramelin, for a brief stint but after the break-up of Damaged he too was replaced, by Matt "Skitz" Sanders (Sadistik Exekution).

 Late in 1997, Abramelin featured at Metal for the Brain, an Australian heavy metal festival.
 Spanish label, Repulse Records, picked up the debut for wider release but gave it almost no promotional support.
 Abramelin was re-released in Australia with Transgression from Acheron included, and this time without a lyric sheet in the packaging to avoid it being banned for a second time.